urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 ```R
 ?unmarkedFrameOccu()
 ```
-We see there are is one necessary argument and two optional arguments we could to specify to run the `occu()` function: `y`, `siteCovs`, and `obsCovs`.
-Looking at the help file we need to supply our detection histories (`y`) and could supply site covariates to estimate occupancy (`siteCovs`) and detection covariates to estimate detection probability (`siteCovs`).
+We see there is one necessary argument and two optional arguments we can specify to run the `occu()` function: `y`, `siteCovs`, and `obsCovs`.
+Looking at the help file we need to supply our detection histories (`y`) and can supply site covariates to estimate occupancy (`siteCovs`) and detection covariates to estimate detection probability (`siteCovs`).
 Remember assumptions 1 & 2 from above?
 Occupancy and detection probability are constant across sites or visits, unless they are explained by covariates.
 For our study, we believe that our detection probability is constant, but raccoon occupancy will be explained by tree cover and water.
 Let's continue formatting our data to model an occupancy model based on this hypothesis.

 ```R
 y <- raccoon_wk %>%